CLG2025/CPTG/README.md

 The recommended compact reproducibility download is **`CPTG_academic_package.zip`**, located in the **`/archive/`** folder.
 It preserves the public core benchmark environment for the SPARC galaxy and Bullet Cluster reduced-limit tests.

 The larger **CPTG SPARC Browser Workbench v1.12.0** is distributed separately for interactive rotation-curve analysis.
 The release contains the prebuilt Windows application, local build and Python launch options, included SPARC data and metadata, and the current cross-platform Python source.
 Additional Python files in the repository should be treated as development variants or replacement implementations unless a specific package README states otherwise.

-The planned **`/nuclear-reactions/`** directory will be the publication and evidence home for the universal nuclear-reaction program and its validated four-sector foundation.
-Its package-centered structure preserves complete hashed audit objects.
-Source code, protocols, raw evidence, logs, manifests, reports, and replay material may remain together inside one immutable package when separating them would break the evidence chain.

 ---